i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 #### Lesson 2.3: The Laws of Logic & The Power of Simplification

-Just like `2 + x = x + 2` in normal algebra, Boolean algebra has laws that let us rearrange and simplify expressions.
-For us, **a simpler expression means a smaller, faster, and more reliable Redstone circuit.** This is a critical engineering skill.
+> **Key Takeaway:** Boolean laws let us simplify complex circuits and expressions, making our designs more efficient and easier to understand.

 > ***Visual needed:***
 > *Show a side-by-side diagram of an AND gate and its equivalent using only OR and NOT gates (and vice versa), both as a circuit diagram and as a truth table.
 Also, show a “before and after” circuit: a more complex circuit and its simplified version using De Morgan’s Law.
 Highlight how the outputs match for both forms.*

+Just like `2 + x = x + 2` in normal algebra, Boolean algebra has laws that let us rearrange and simplify expressions.
+For us, **a simpler expression means a smaller, faster, and more reliable Redstone circuit.** This is a critical engineering skill.

 > **Boolean Notation: Logical vs. Arithmetic**
 >